deadlydog/deadlydog.github.io/_posts/2023-08-17-How-and-where-to-properly-define-classes-and-enums-in-your-PowerShell-modules.md

 ---
-title: "Where to properly define classes and enums in your PowerShell modules"
+title: "How and where to properly define classes and enums in your PowerShell modules"
-permalink: /Where-to-properly-define-classes-and-enums-in-your-PowerShell-modules/
+permalink: /How-and-where-to-properly-define-classes-and-enums-in-your-PowerShell-modules/
 #date: 2099-01-15T00:00:00-06:00
 #last_modified_at: 2099-01-22
 comments_locked: false